-Jessica was by now caring for her son Lewin, had reported the vein to health visitors and the midwife who showed no signs of concern.
+Jessica was by now caring for her son Lewin, had reported the vein to health visitors and the midwife who showed no concern.
 Her GP also saw her two days before her delivery date and sent her to the local hospital because of reduced fetal movement (RFM).
 Jessica was seen by a core trainee Obstetrician.
 She was kept in the hospital waiting area for four hours to see a doctor and released home with no concerns.

 15 days Postnatal and unwell, we called 111

-By the evening 2nd August 2015 we (Mum and Dad) rang 111 and reported our concerns, as Jessica was postnatal and with her combined symptoms she was advised to visit her nearest Accident and Emergency department at The Ipswich Hospital NHS Trust.
-After arriving at 11:58 pm and triage, Jessica went on to receive treatment for a Super Ventricular Tachycardia (SVT), she later suffered a cardiac arrest in the hospitals resus department after treatment for Atrial Flutter/Fibrillation.
+By the evening 2nd August 2015 we (Mum and Dad) rang 111 and reported our concerns.
+Jessica was postnatal and with her combined symptoms she was advised to visit her nearest Accident and Emergency department at The Ipswich Hospital NHS Trust.
+After arriving at 11:58 pm and triage, Jessica went on to receive treatment for a Supraventricular Tachycardia (SVT), she later suffered a cardiac arrest in the hospitals resus department.
+After treatment for Atrial Flutter/Fibrillation.
 She was put in an induced coma after successful CPR and suffered multiple organ failure, sepsis and was supported by dialysis over the coming days.

 Numerous serious incident (SI) investigations have been conducted since Jessica’s injury.
 An independent review has been commissioned into the first (SI) process by the local Clinical Commissioning Group.
 There are still many unanswered questions which the family have raised with The Ipswich Hospital NHS Trust since August 2015.

 The trust now refuse to engage with the family any further and have closed their investigation process.
 The local Clinical Commissioning Group have also refused to address our concerns and like the hospital suggest, we now contact the PHSO Ombudsmen.